Graph Theory Meets Federated Learning over Satellite Constellations: Spanning Aggregations, Network Formation, and Performance Optimization: System Model and Design Consideration

 \section{System Model and Design Consideration}

-In this section, we lay the groundwork for {\tt Fed-Span}.
-We first outline the properties of ISLL terminals, including connections, channels, and satellite clustering conditions, in Sec.~\ref{sec:terminals}, \ref{sec:transmission_data_Rate}, and \ref{sec:ML-sysmod}, respectively.
-Next, we model the satellites' solar power harvesting and battery energy consumption in Sec.~\ref{sec:satellite_heterogeneity}.
-These models underpin the graph-theoretical representation of ISLL networks that we formulate in Sec.~\ref{sec:fundamentals}, which in turn serves as the foundation for modeling the {\tt Fed-Span} operations in Sec.~\ref{sec:phasesofFEDSPAN}, and balancing the ML performance (characterized in Sec.~\ref{sec:conv}) with network operation overheads (i.e., energy consumption and latency) in Sec.~\ref{sec:optimization_problem}. \begin{remark}[Multi-Granularity Representation of Network Operations] To address the rapidly evolving structure of satellite constellations, in {\tt Fed-Span} we disentangle the notions of time and model aggregation rounds.
+In this section, we lay the groundwork for {Fed-Span}: we outline the properties of ISLL terminals in Sec.~\ref{sec:terminals}, their data rates in Sec. \ref{sec:transmission_data_Rate}, and the clustering of satellites in Sec.~\ref{sec:ML-sysmod}.
+For reference, in Appendix~\ref{app:notaions}, we provide a complete list of all notations and abbreviations used throughout the paper.

+\begin{remark}[Multi-Granularity Representation of Network Operations] As will be discussed later, {Fed-Span} unfolds through a series of local and global model aggregation rounds across the satellites.
+In this setting, to address the rapidly evolving structure of satellite constellations, we disentangle the notions of time and model aggregation rounds.
 This is because the satellites' locations may significantly change during one global/local aggregation round, making the network formation for the beginning and end of an aggregation round notably different.
-Subsequently, we introduce multiple levels of time quantization: (i) the wall-clock time instances denoted by { $t$} (measured in seconds, mostly used in modeling the satellite constellation structure), (ii) global rounds denoted by { $k$}, and (iii) local rounds denoted by { $\ell$}. \end{remark}
+In particular, we introduce multiple levels of time granularity: (i) the wall-clock time instances denoted by { $t$} (measured in seconds, mostly used in modeling the satellite constellation structure), (ii) global aggregation rounds denoted by { $k$}, and (iii) local aggregation rounds denoted by { $\ell$}. \end{remark}